udu-games/UDU_SDK_package/README.md

 6. Navigate to the extracted ZIP file and add the `package.json` from the root folder.
 7. Unity will now fetch and integrate the UDU SDK package into your project.

-## 2.Switching the Android platform

-1. Open your desired Unity project
-2. Go to `File` > `Build Settings`
-3. On the platform list on the right, click `Android` then click `Switch plateform`

 ## 3.Setting up bluetooth permissions

 1. Open the `Player Settings` by clicking on `Edit` > `Project Settings` > `Player`.